rifqiharrys/sdb_gui/README.md

 If you have any questions, issues, or suggestions, please open an issue or a discussion in this repository or contact me via email at [@rifqi.m.h](mailto:rifqi.m.h@gmail.com), [@rifqiharrys](mailto:rifqiharrys@proton.me) or what is displayed in my [GitHub profile](https://github.com/rifqiharrys/).

+## Citation

+Please cite this project if you find this useful for your work or research using the metadata in the [CITATION](./CITATION.cff) file.

 ## Releases

 See [RELEASES](https://github.com/rifqiharrys/sdb_gui/releases)